OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 {% endalert %}

-## Example program: parallel divide-and-conquer quicksort
+## Example application: parallel divide-and-conquer quicksort

 The Cilk/C++ code for our simple parallel quicksort program, `qsort.cpp` is shown below.
 (This code is similar to the Cilk/C `qsort.c` code in the